eventidesun/Word-Rain/README.md

 # Word Rain Typing Game

-A fun and challenging browser-based typing game built with HTML, CSS, and JavaScript.
-Words fall from the top of the screen — type them before they reach the bottom to earn points.
+A fun and challenging browser based typing game built with HTML, CSS, and JavaScript.
+Words fall from the top of the screen and you have to type them before they reach the bottom to earn points.
 Miss three words and it's game over!
+You can then choose to restart and collect points again!

 ## Features